angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 > Crucible + Ghost Quarter + EE is so beautifull!
 ANT won the event so gratz to
 > Ben :)
 >
-> It was great meeting ApeofJustice (though it transpires we had met before in
+> It was great meeting ApeOfJustice (though it transpires we had met before in
 > years gone by) and I look fowards to schooling any other Doomsdayers in
 > superior combat maths at GP Brum (look forward to my 0-8 drop report).